What does it take to be a good manager? Some say it's empathy, others will say it's transparency. The truth is, it's a combination of many elements.

-But what makes for a good manager?
-And what skills or strategies can you develop to ensure you're considered a good one?
+But what exactly does a good manager look like?
+What skills or strategies can you develop to ensure you're considered a good one?

 To explore this issue, we polled people and asked them to check off all the qualities they felt were most important for a great manager.

 Along with this data, I consulted my colleagues to get their thoughts on what makes a people manager effective.
-Regardless of whether you're interested in managing a team, or just want to know if a prospective boss is actually a good manager, here are 7 crucial qualities of a great team leader.
+Here are 7 crucial qualities of a great team leader.